-As part of the UNC Adams Apprenticeship program, I had the opportunity to travel to New York with 16 of my fellow apprentices in November 2016.
+As part of the Adams Apprenticeship program, I had the opportunity to travel to New York with 16 of my fellow apprentices in November 2016.
 On our trek, we met with several high-growth companies across industries.
 Each company visit provided valuable takeaways, lessons and insights from real world experience that added to our perspectives of what entrepreneurship really was.

 Strategy executives at Spotify and YouTube talked about how to evolve faster than emerging players during a precarious time in media.
 Howard Morgan, founding partner of First Round Capital and an early investor in Uber, GroupMe, Warby Parker and dozens of other recognizable brands, spoke about the future of automation in America, universal basic income and the changing landscape of venture capital across cities.

 We also heard from mid-stage companies Common Bond and Counter Culture Coffee, both of which are disrupting established markets with new processes.